Chapter 23:

 As he had grown accustomed to, a shocked silence filled the room following the demonstration.
 That was, at least, until a soft clap echoed from the back of the room.
 The well-dressed man stepped forward, bowing politely.

 “Impressive work, Your Majesty.
-Though your solutions are untested, even I can tell by their reactions that you’ve pinned their woes true.”
+Though your solutions are untested, even I can tell by their reactions that you’ve pinned their woes true.
+Truly gossip must travel fast between the villages for you to have such a ready answer.”
 The man said, giving Sean an obsequious smile.
 “But what of Oarhaven?
-My town’s troubles are greater than the minor concerns of the hamlets and I doubt anyone but I could have informed you of them before now.”
+My town’s troubles are greater than the minor concerns of the hamlets and the distance too far for your folk to concern themselves with rumors.
+What wisdom might you have for me?”

 Sean’s eyes narrowed in response to the man’s challenge.
 “Your name, mister…”